|

 translated perfectly.
 "Their enemies called them Nazis," Daniel

-said over Hitler's voice, "He liked the nickname."
-Daniel pointed
+said over Hitler's diatribe, "He liked the nickname."
+Daniel

 at Hitler's image while everyone listened, "On their